Cody Durden

-Cody Durden (born March 29, 1991) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.
+Cody Marcus Brian Durden (born March 29, 1991) is an American mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship.

 Background

+Playing multiple sports since early childhood, Durden was an aspiring baseball player but around the eighth grade he switched completely to wrestling due to stopped growth.
 A 2009 graduate of Eastside High School, he wrestled under coach Michael Smith-Foot, leading the Eagles to two state championships.
-He compiled a remarkable 121-31 record, winning four area championships, two sectional titles and advanced to the state final as a senior.
+He compiled a remarkable 121–31 record, winning four area championships, two sectional titles and advanced to the state final as a senior.

-He was offered a scholarship to the United States Military Academy in West Point, New York, but due to the arrival of his son, he had start working instead of school.
-After the invitation of his long-time friend and mixed martial artist Travis Knight to train at a gym, he started training regularly and made his amateur debut in 2014.
+After the arrival of his son, he started working instead of attending school.
+After the invitation of his long-time friend and mixed martial artist Travis Knight to train at a gym, he started training regularly around the age of 21 and made his amateur debut in 2014.

-While not training, he holds down a day job as a construction worker and is a married father of two.

 Mixed martial arts career

 Early career

 Durden's first bout in 2014 brought him a loss against Francisco Quijada in the amateur National Fighting Championship promotion.
 Following that loss, Durden went on a five-fight win streak with the NFC, prompting the fighter to move up to a more professional level.

 Durden won his first four professional fights, then suffered back-to-back defeats to Jared Scoggins and Ryan Hollis.
 He would go on to win the next 7 bouts, all via stoppage, winning the VF Bantamweight Championship in the process.